multitudes/42-minishell/README.md

 57 are recognized but not acted upon because are not feature we implement.

 ## Display the stderr
-A good idea is to display the std error with all the debug messages on a different widow in the terminal.
+A good idea is to display the std error with all the debug messages on a different window in the terminal.
 For this we have two ways:
 ```
 ./minishell 2> errorlogfile
 ```